cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 ### `.ml.clust.dbscan`

-The **DBSCAN** (Density-Based Spatial Clustering of Applications with Noise) algorithm, groups points that are closely packed in areas of high-density.
+The **DBSCAN** (Density-Based Spatial Clustering of Applications with Noise) algorithm, groups points that are closely packed in areas of high density.
 Any points in low-density regions are seen as outliers.

-Unlike many clustering algorithms which require the user to input the desired number of clusters, DBSCAN caluculates how many clusters are in the dataset based two criteria
+Unlike many clustering algorithms, which require the user to input the desired number of clusters, DBSCAN caluculates how many clusters are in the dataset based two criteria

 1. The minimum number of points required within a neighborhood in order for a cluster to be defined